ShangdeHan/Robbie_Platform/README.md

 * Keep press button "ctrl" and move right or left a little then jump will jump higher.

 #### Estimated game time
-* Level 1: About 10 mins
+* Level 1: About 5 mins

-* Level 2: About 20 mins
+* Level 2: About 10 mins

-* Level 3: About 25 mins
+* Level 3: About 15 mins

 #### Level 1 Walkthrough